 How much do event workers make?

 Event worker wages depend on the particular role, according to the Bureau of Labor Statistics.
 For example, ushers, lobby attendants and ticket-takers make an average of $12.69 an hour.
 Janitors made an average of $13.98 an hour.
 Also, food service staff make an average of $11.60 an hour.
 Keep in mind that many of these roles are night and weekend jobs.

 What qualities do event jobs require?

 No matter the venue, events jobs of all types need excellent customer service skills, a positive attitude and the ability to stay calm under pressure, especially in customer-facing roles such as arena jobs, stadium jobs and special event jobs.
 Front-of-house staff—jobs in catering or food service, for example—must have qualities including reliability, accuracy and presentation.
 Meanwhile, back-of-house staff like cleaning and janitorial staff require strong organization skills and attention to detail.

 What qualifications do event workers need?

 There are typically no formal education requirements for event workers, and people often learn skills on the job.
-In any events job, workers will also need to adhere to safety standards and procedures.
+In any event job, workers will also need to adhere to safety standards and procedures.
 In addition, they must follow guidance from the local and federal authorities.

 What’s the job outlook for this role?

 The future of events jobs remains bright.
 According to the BLS, the fastest growing job group for events workers is food service, where overall employment is expected to grow 17% from 2020 to 2030, much faster than the average for all occupations.
 In addition, janitor and building cleaner jobs are expected to grow 6% in the same time period.